 Sec.
-60-547. - TRANSECTS IN DOWNTOWN AUBURN AND NEW AUBURN (DANA)--- The Form Based Code in Downtown Auburn and New Auburn uses transects as a way to describe the areas to be administered under the Regulating Plan.
+60-547. - TRANSECTS- -Form Based Code uses transects as a way to describe the areas under the Regulating Plan.
 A Transect is a system of ordering human habitats in a range from the most natural to the most urban.
-Auburn's transects are organized using 5 Form Based Code Districts:

-Transect 4.1,

-Transect 4.2,

-Transect 5.1,

-Transect 5.2 and

-Transect 6)

-These transects describe the physical character of a place at a certain scale, according to the density and intensity of land use and urbanism.
+Auburn's transects are organized using 5 Form Based Code Districts, (Transect 4.1, Transect 4.2, Transect 5.1, Transect 5.2 and Transect 6), which describe the physical character of a place at a certain scale, according to the density and intensity of land use and urbanism.